Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does Tucson Mountains get?

-Tucson Mountains averages about 25 rainy days per year.
+Tucson Mountains averages about 78 days with measurable rain or snow each year.

 What hardiness zone is Tucson Mountains?